Are you struggling with formulating a great specific aims page?

 Sure, you may have flaws (all of us do), like a little too much flab around the waist (or whatever), but in all likelihood, you’re going to wear clothes that minimize that flaw on the first date.

 Your aims should be like the first date.

 A half-cocked aim is like letting the flawed parts shine out right away, saying “look at me”.
 Some reviewers might overlook that.
 Others will not.
 All it takes is one reviewer who doesn’t like your proposal to sink its chances.

 Your goal is to show strength, confidence, and logical thinking about your research, with each aim well thought out and accomplishing a critical mission within the context of your proposal.

 If you put an aim on your aims page, that says, “this is one of the central things that I will focus my time and attention on during this research.”

 So, if you list something, then you proceed to have a not so great plan for how you will do that “critical thing”, reviewers will wonder – has this person really thought out this work?
 You don’t want reviewers holding any doubts, whatsoever.
 When paylines are 1 in 8 or 1 in 10 proposals funded – one doubt can burn your funding chances to the ground.

 The bottom line is that for each aim in the proposal, have a well thought out plan.
 If you are struggling with figuring that plan out, then it shouldn’t be an aim!
 You may still propose to do that work as a part of another aim (within the text of the proposal) – but something that is not solidly formulated should never go on the aims page.

 Free template to help you with your specific aims

-To learn more about how to develop your specific aims, get your copy of my specific aims template and grant writing reports by signing up in the box below.
+To learn more about how to develop your specific aims, get your copy of my specific aims template by signing up in the box below.